-Councillors, administrators, members of staff of councils, delegates of councils, (including members of council committees that are delegates of a council) and any other person a council's adopted code of conduct applies to, must comply with the applicable provisions of their council's code of conduct.
-It is the personal responsibility of council officials to comply with the standards in the code and to regularly review their personal circumstances and conduct with this in mind.
+Council officials, volunteers and members of wholly advisory committees, must comply with the applicable provisions of the Code of Conduct.
+It is the personal responsibility of council officials to comply with the standards in the Code and to regularly review their personal circumstances and conduct with this in mind.

-Failure by a councillor to comply with the standards of conduct prescribed under this code constitutes misconduct for the purposes of the LGA.
+Failure by a councillor to comply with the standards of conduct prescribed under this Code constitutes misconduct for the purposes of the LGA.
 The LGA provides for a range of penalties that may be imposed on councillors for misconduct, including suspension or disqualification from civic office.
 A councillor who has been suspended on three or more occasions for misconduct is automatically disqualified from holding civic office for five years.

-Failure by a member of staff to comply with a council's code of conduct may give rise to disciplinary action.
+Failure by a member of staff to comply with the Code of Conduct may give rise to disciplinary action.